By James Riley, CEO Lighstpark Software Inc

 Best of all, an investment in more robust energy efficiency data would also be an investment in our cities and their ability to weather the next storm: climate change.
 By giving citizens the information they need to make the improvements their homes would most benefit from, governments can help Canadian cities meet their net-zero targets and become even more powerful magnets for global talent and ideas.
 If there’s one thing we should have learned by now from COVID-19, it’s the value of preparation and resiliency – and we can capture both by making some modest investments in better energy data to make energy-efficient decision making for homeowners easier.

-Lightspark’s Mission is to build a sustainable future by accelerating the engagement and ease of use of energy efficiency programs through an intelligent SaaS (software-as-a-service) platform that makes energy efficiency choices easier.
+Lightspark’s mission is to build a sustainable future by accelerating the engagement and ease of use of energy efficiency programs through an intelligent service-as-a-software (SaaS) platform that makes energy efficiency choices easier.
 The integrated digital platform gives utilities tools to increase program success through better data to manage the effectiveness and reduce the cost of delivering energy efficiency programs, while increasing conversion and improving customer service scores.
 For consumers, it helps make sense of the benefits of energy efficiency, improves the ability to engage with these programs and helps accelerate cost reductions on their energy bill.

 For more information visit https://www.lightspark.energy/